microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 ## Usage

-1. Install Superbench as [Superbench installation](https://microsoft.github.io/superbenchmark/docs/getting-started/installation) on the local machine.
+1. [Install SuperBench](./getting-started/installation) on the local machine.

 2. Prepare the raw data, rule file, baseline file under current path or somewhere on the local machine.

-3. After installing the superbnech and the files are ready, you can start to filter the defective machines automatically using  `sb result diagnosis` command.
+3. After installing the Superbnech and the files are ready, you can start to filter the defective machines automatically using  `sb result diagnosis` command.
 The detailed command can be found from [Superbench cli](https://microsoft.github.io/superbenchmark/docs/cli).

 4. After the command finished, you can find the output result file named 'diagnosis_summary.xlsx' / 'diagnosis_summary.json' under ${output_dir}.